Aadam-Gafar/Focus-YouTube-Simplified/README.md

 Meet **Mono** - the tired little robot who tidied up your YouTube so you didn't have to.
 Don't bother thanking him.
 He'll probably ignore you.

 This is a lightweight browser extension that strips YouTube down to the essentials by hiding recommendations, distractions, and dark patterns with pure CSS.
-No tracking, no page scripts, no extra permissions.
+No JavaScript, no tracking, no background processes.

 Learn more at **[monoapp.uk](https://monoapp.uk)**.